MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ## Create a new Q# file

 1. In VS Code, select **File > New Text File**
 1. Save the file as **QFTcircuit.qs**.
-This file will contain the Q# code for your program.
+This file contains the Q# code for your program.
 1. Open **QFTcircuit.qs**.

 ## Write a QFT circuit in Q\#

 The first part of this tutorial consists of defining the Q# operation `Main`, which performs the quantum Fourier transform on three qubits.
 The `DumpMachine` function is used to observe how the simulated wavefunction of the three-qubit system evolves across the operation.
-In the second part of the tutorial, you will add measurement functionality and compare the pre- and post-measurement states of the qubits.
+In the second part of the tutorial, you add measurement functionality and compare the pre- and post-measurement states of the qubits.

-You will build the operation step by step.
+You build the operation step by step.
 Copy and paste the code in the following sections into the **QFTcircuit.qs** file.

 You can view the [full Q# code](#the-complete-qft-operation) for this section as reference.